teacher-aj/HeschelCS/topic_01_CSS/README.md

 1. The most important concept to learn is the *CSS selector*.
     1. Must understand the parent/child/sibling/etc relationship between HTML nodes.
     1. CSS selectors will be vital for understanding web scraping.
-    1. Quiz on Thursday.
+    1. Quiz [TO DO]

         See `practice_quiz1.pdf` and `practice_quiz2.pdf` for example problems.

-        You will have the first 10 minutes of class to complete the quiz.
+        You will have the first 10 minutes of class to complete the quiz in class.
+After 10 minutes I will ask you to complete the quiz in the hallway.
+The remainder of the time in class will be used           for labs and work on projects.

-        I will arrive 10 minutes early, and you can also start before class if you'd like.
     1. The following Javascript can be used to get the answer to any quiz problem.
         Enter it the Firefox *debug console* (which you can open by pressing F12).
         ```